SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 Intestinal worms can be expelled from the body with a single 400 mg tablet of albendazole (or a 500 mg tablet of mebendazole), as recommended by the World Health Organization (WHO).
 These medicines are effective, relatively inexpensive and easy to administer by non-medical personnel.
 Both albendazole and mebendazole are donated by manufacturers to ministries of health (MoH) of countries with high burdens of STH through WHO for the treatment of school-age children.

 Primary prevention of transmission of STH involves improvements to infrastructure, such as sanitation systems and improved housing.
 It also requires improvements to food chain safety, as well as behavioural aspects such as safe food preparation and consumption including washing of hands and raw fruit and vegetables.
 Shoe wearing can protect against infection with hookworm and threadworm.

 When soil, temperature and humidity conditions are favourable, helminth eggs can survive in the environment for a long time, in some cases for several years.
 Environmental and behavioural measures should therefore be sustained over the long term in order to result in sustained infection control.

 The greatest burden of disease for STH occurs among populations in areas that lack access to clean water and sanitation.
-As eggs remain can remain viable in soil for long periods, up to several years where soil and temperature are conducive, the distribution of helminth infections is slow to respond to improvements in water and sanitation services.
+As eggs can remain viable in soil for long periods, where soil and temperature are conducive, the distribution of helminth infections is slow to respond to improvements in water and sanitation services.
 It is for this reason that the nationwide elimination of STH infections goes hand-in-hand with socio-economic development.

 We provide technical and financial support to MoH, in line with their own strategies and plans to control or eliminate intestinal worm infections.
 We work to scale up their government-implemented deworming programmes by conducting research and analysis on outcomes to continually improve and optimise the programmes we support.